Police guide that calls BLM a terrorist group draws outrage

 He added, “Just like law enforcement, I am afraid BLM has earned some of these criticisms and others might be overgeneralizations.”

-The law enforcement association, known by its nickname ILEETA, says in a mission statement that it's “committed to the reduction of law enforcement risk” and saving lives through high-quality training.
-The association promotes its annual conference, set for St. Louis this coming March, as the “largest gathering of law enforcement trainers in the world.”
-It publishes a research journal, provides other educational and training materials and operates a Facebook page for members to network and share ideas.
+The law enforcement association, known by its nickname ILEETA, says in a mission statement that it’s “committed to the reduction of law enforcement risk” and saving lives through high-quality training.
+The association promotes its annual conference, set for St. Louis in March, as the “largest gathering of law enforcement trainers in the world.”
+It publishes a research journal, provides other educational and training materials, and operates a Facebook page for members to network and share ideas.

 An official with Color of Change, a nationwide racial justice organization, called on police departments Wednesday to cut training ties with the association, saying it encourages a warrior-style mindset that creates more conflict in communities.